-If one has a history of eczema it can affects the mouth area including the lips.
+If one has a history of eczema it can affect the mouth area including the lips.
 The lips with eczema look dry, scaly, flaky, and may have surrounding itchy red rash.
-Lip eczema is not an infection and is treated with topical steroidal cream/ointment.
+Lip eczema is not an infection and is treated with topical steroid cream/ointment.

 Rosacea is facial redness with small red pus-filled bumps.
 In most cases it affects cheeks, nose, and chin areas.
 The red bumps can be also present around the lips.
 It is a chronic skin condition and treated with oral antibiotics and topical creams or ointments.
 The medication for cold sores will not be effective with rosacea acne.

 Now that you reviewed the information above, do you still think you have a cold sore?
 If yes, please click on the button below to start the intake form to request a prescription for Acyclovir or Valacyclovir.
 Ready to schedule a visit?